Hugo Gryn: Early life and education

-On arrival at Auschwitz, Hugo Gryn, then aged 13, was told by his father to say in German that he was 19, to avoid being sent to the gas chambers during the selection on arrival.
-Hugo and his father were later chosen for carpentry work after volunteering that they had experience in this area, and were moved to Lieberose concentration camp.
+Hugo and his father were chosen for carpentry work after volunteering that they had experience in this area, and were moved to Lieberose concentration camp.
 After a period of forced labour, they were sent on a death march to Sachsenhausen concentration camp in February 1945, before being moved to another concentration camp at Mauthausen, and finally, in April, on another death march to Gunskirchen, a sub-camp of Mauthausen, where they were liberated by the US Army 71st Infantry Division on 4 May 1945.

 His father died a few days after he and Hugo were liberated, from suspected typhus.

-Gryn came to the United Kingdom in early 1946, and was sent to board at Polton House Farm School in Lasswade, near Edinburgh.
-With the help of a teacher named Miss Harris, he won a scholarship to study Mathematics at King's College, Cambridge, completing a special two-year course in 1948.
+Gryn came to the United Kingdom in early 1946 as part the third group of children airlifted to the UK called "The Boys", and was sent to board at Polton House Farm School in Lasswade, near Edinburgh.
+With the help of a teacher named Miss Harris, he learnt English and then studied for his School Certificate Examination in 1947 at Harpur Trust School in Bedford (now Bedford School), gaining several distinctions, before attending Lordsfield, a boarding school in Overton, Hampshire.
 After a short period serving as a volunteer in the Israeli army, (Note: A personal account of Gryn's experiences in the Israeli army can be found in Martin Gilbert, The Boys: Triumph over Adversity (London: Phoenix, 1997), p.
-399. ISBN 9780753800324) and a further spell working as a biochemist at Glaxo and as a teacher, he then spent time studying Rabbinical texts with Leo Baeck at the latter's home in London.
+399. ISBN 9780753800324) he spent time studying rabbinical texts with Leo Baeck at the latter's home in London.
 In 1950, he went to Cincinnati, in the United States, where he studied for the rabbinate at the Hebrew Union College, a seminary for Reform rabbis.

+Career

 Upon receiving his ordination, Gryn was sent to Bombay by the World Union for Progressive Judaism, which had sponsored his studies, and following a spell working for the Union and for the American Jewish Joint Distribution Committee in New York, he returned to Britain in 1964, where he served in one of the largest congregations in Europe, the West London Synagogue, initially as assistant rabbi and later as senior rabbi, for 32 years.
 Gryn became a regular radio broadcaster, appearing for many years on BBC Radio 4's Thought for the Day and The Moral Maze.

 In 1989, Gryn returned to Berehovo, together with his daughter Naomi, to make a film about his childhood.
 After his death, Naomi edited his autobiography, also called Chasing Shadows, which deals movingly with his experiences as a Holocaust survivor.